rdhar/rdhar/README.md

-Hi, I’m Rishav and I empower teams by fostering **scalable growth** with a tight feedback loop – backed by automation from code to clients.
+Hi, I’m Rishav and I empower teams by fostering **scalable growth** with a close feedback loop – backed by automation from code to clients.
 I can best express this with DevOps processes: bridging the gap between cloud-based solutions and grounded perception from 5+ years of experience.

 I’m based in Edinburgh, UK (UTC +01:00) where I’m engaged in a **remote, permanent role** as a Senior DevOps Engineer of AWS Cloud Platforms at @tucows: a publicly traded internet services and telecommunications business.